O-LAP/home/README.md

 It is an umbrella term and encompasses parts of graphics, data analysis, digital fabrication, CAD designing and alike.

 ## What is O-LAP?
-O-lap is an open-source set of tools to build parameterizable models of flat-pack style furniture.
+O-LAP is an open-source set of tools to build parameterizable models of flat-pack style furniture.
 We are trying to build a community around this idea.

 ## Useful Links